alexrosenkranz/vue-lp/README.md

 - Open up the solution provided in the `Solved` folder and walk class through each commented line to explain how each one is working between the HTML and JS files.
 - Let them know that what we are doing with the `{{ }}` syntax is that we are telling certain areas of our HTML content to be "reactive" to any changes in the JavaScript.
 A simpler way of thinking about it is that we are giving that particular Vue Instance we created total control over that data and we can go through that Vue Instance to make any changes to the associated HTML content.
 - At this point, you may have said the term `Vue Instance` a few times, so make sure they understand what that means in simpler terms:
-  - It's basically Vue's way of packaging up an HTML element with it's associated content, data, and styles into a JavaScript object.
+  - It is basically Vue's way of packaging up an HTML element with its associated content, data, and styles into a JavaScript object.
 This way we can keep all of our related information for that HTML element together.
-- Go over the bonus section and explain to the class how by default, Vue doesn't want to overstep it's boundaries by taking total control over each aspect of the associated HTML elements.
+- Go over the bonus section and explain to the class how by default, Vue doesn't want to overstep its boundaries by taking total control over each aspect of the associated HTML elements.
 This means that when we are building our HTML templates, we can decide what is static/unchanging or what can be maintained and updated by our Vue Instance:
   - Static/Unchanging syntax: nothing different from regular HTML (class, id, href, etc) can all be the same if they won't ever be used or changed by the JavaScript code
-  - Dynamic/Changing syntax: Vue has a special syntax denoted by `v-` to bind or connect HTML attributes to it's associated Vue Instance
+  - Dynamic/Changing syntax: Vue has a special syntax denoted by `v-` to bind or connect HTML attributes to its associated Vue Instance
-  - More on this next...
+  - More on this in the next slides and activity.

 ## 9. Instructor: Slideshow (`v-` Directives) - 5 minutes

-- Reiterate how you employed the `v-` syntax in the previous activity's bonus to make a specific part of the HTML tag more functional or dynamic with it's associated JavaScript data.
+- Reiterate how you employed the `v-` syntax in the previous activity's bonus to make a specific part of the HTML tag more functional or dynamic with its associated JavaScript data.
 - Let them know we'll be touching upon the most important ones today, one-by-one
-- At first glance one might think this is an interesting design choice to make the syntax have the `v-`, but it makes it easier to glance at one's HTML structure and notice what's controlled by it's Vue counterpart fairly quick.
+- At first glance one might think this is an interesting design choice to make the syntax have the `v-`, but it makes it easier to glance at one's HTML structure and notice what's controlled by its Vue counterpart fairly quick.

 ## 10. Partners: Add Comments to `v-` Examples - 18 minutes